gamemanual0/gm0/source/docs/robot-design/power-transmission/direct-drive.rst

 wall, which honestly happens more than you’d think.
 This can bend the motor shaft or permanently damage the gearbox.

-Second, direct drive limits the gear ratio to whatever ratio the motor gearbox is at.
+Second, direct drive limits the :term: `gear ratio` to whatever ratio the motor gearbox is at.
 One advantage of all the other three transmission systems is the ability to gear up or down, based on a team’s needs.